 Insurance claims inspectors are employed by insurance and reinsurance companies and brokers.

 Vacancies are advertised online, by careers services, in local and national newspapers and specialist publications such as Insurance Times and Insurance Post, plus their online equivalents.
 Vacancies attract strong competition, so early applications are recommended.

 School leavers are taken on as trainees and can move directly into claims work after their training period is completed.
-You can also enter a firm in a junior role and work your way up, or alternatively undertake an apprenticeship.
+You can also enter a firm in a junior role and work your way up, or undertake an apprenticeship.
 For more information, see our article on how to get into a career in finance, as well as the finance sector of TARGETcareers, our website aimed at school leavers.